swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 changes the `foo`'s mangled name, and what can be done with values of type `A`.
 This breaks both API and ABI compatibility.

+(Note: the inference above is driven by having a unique conformance, and thus `Y: P` if *and only if* `A: P`.
+If overlapping conformances were allowed, this inference would not be possible.
+A possible alternative that's more directly future-proof with overlapping conformances would be to disable this sort of inference from conditional conformances, and instead require the user to write `func foo<A: P>`.
+This could also allow the conformances to be implied, since it would no longer be such a backwards-compatibility problem.)

 On the other hand, not allowing implicit inherited conformances means that one cannot insert a superprotocol to an existing protocol: for instance, if the second example started as `protocol R { }` and was